 We understand that being in the hospital can be a difficult time for you, your family and friends.
 Strength may be found in sharing concerns with a Chaplain.
-Our Chaplains provide healing presence and support, pastoral prayer, rituals or sacraments, and help with ethical concerns.
+Our Chaplains provide a healing presence through pastoral support including prayer, administration of sacraments and help with ethical concerns.

-Compassionate spiritual and emotional support is provided by our Chaplains to people of all faiths or of no particular faith.
-Encouraging a more holistic approach to healthcare, our professional Chaplains respect and respond to values and beliefs of all our patients.
+Compassionate spiritual and emotional support is provided by our Chaplains to people of all faiths, of no particular faith or those who simply want to talk.
+Encouraging a holistic approach to healthcare, our professional Chaplains respect and respond to values and beliefs of all our patients.
 We welcome visiting clergy and other members of your faith community.
 It is helpful if you inform your religious leader of your hospitalization.
 Our Chaplains are available 24-7 to patients, families, friends, and hospital staff as a source of comfort and re-assurance.

 - When you feel scared about hospitalization.